 For many women, it comes as a shock: your hair gradually becomes thinner, especially on the top of your head, and suddenly you notice more scalp showing in the mirror.
 You’re not alone.
 This is a hereditary form of hair loss that often starts slowly but can eventually have a major impact on your self-esteem.

-The cause lies in a genetic sensitivity of the hair follicles to dihydrotestosterone (DHT), a breakdown product of testosterone.
-Even though women produce only a fraction of the testosterone levels that men have, DHT can still play a significant role.
+The cause is a genetic sensitivity of the hair follicles to hormonal influences, with dihydrotestosterone (DHT), a breakdown product of testosterone, playing an important role.
+Although women produce only a fraction of the testosterone that men do, DHT can still have a major effect.

 It shortens the hair's growth phase, causing hairs to become thinner, shorter, and eventually less visible, a process known as miniaturisation.